-Eighty-one percent of respondents reported that students took one required health education course in their school.
-Seven percent reported the students took two courses and seven percent reported three or more.
+Fifty-six percent of respondents reported that students took three required health education courses in their school.
+Seventeen percent reported the students took one course and seven percent reported two courses.

 QUESTION 5: Is a required health education course taught in each of the following grades in this school?